-- (1) Values were calculated based on a \$50.89 closing price of our common stock on December 29, 2023. - (2) The CEO Promotional Grant was a one-time award of restricted share units the Board granted to Mr. Bird in December 2022 in connection with his promotion to the role of President and Chief Executive Officer, with half of the restricted share units vesting on the award's third anniversary and the other half vesting on the fourth anniversary. - (3) The 2019 ERRP awards will not meet the performance metrics associated with the awards and will not vest.
-However, such awards are presented in this table because they will not be forfeited until the Board takes formal action with respect to such awards following conclusion of the performance period.
+(1) Values were calculated based on a \$53.46 closing price of our common stock on December 31, 2024.

+(2) The CEO Promotional Grant was a one-time award of restricted share units the Board granted to Mr. Bird in December 2022 in connection with his promotion to the role of president and chief executive officer, with half of the restricted share units vesting on the award's third anniversary and the other half vesting on the fourth anniversary.